mogzol/react-angularjs-adapter/README.md

 ### Usage

-To use the `angular2react` function to convert a component from AngularJS to React, you first need to get a reference to the `$injector` for the module that the component you want to convert is registered in.
-This is necessary so that angular2react can compile the component.
-You can get the `$injector` like this:
+To convert a component from AngularJS to React, you first need to get a reference to the `$injector` for the module the component you want to convert is registered in.
+This is necessary so that `angular2react` can compile the component.
+You can get the `$injector` for your module like this:

 ```ts
 let $injector: angular.auto.IInjectorService;